abhi6299/Riktam-assignment-groupChatAPI-Nodejs/README.md

 ## Features
 Different API have been created with different features which are as follows

-1. User Management Feature -
+# User Management Feature

-Following APIs have been created to manage user authentication, authorization etc:
-/api/user/register - POST Request - Route for registering the user /api/user/login - POST Request - Route for logging user into the Application /api/user/logout - GET Request - Route for logging out of the Application /api/user/update - POST Request - Route to update details of the already registered user
+This feature provides APIs for managing user authentication and authorization in the application.

+## API Endpoints

+1. **Register User**
+    - Method: POST
+    - Endpoint: `/api/user/register`
+    - Description: Route for registering a new user.

+2. **Login User**
+    - Method: POST
+    - Endpoint: `/api/user/login`
+    - Description: Route for logging a user into the application.

+3. **Logout User**
+    - Method: GET
+    - Endpoint: `/api/user/logout`
+    - Description: Route for logging out of the application.

+4. **Update User Details**
+    - Method: POST
+    - Endpoint: `/api/user/update`
+    - Description: Route to update details of an already registered user.

 ## Contributing
 Kindly create a PR for any contribution or suggestions.
 Thanks!